GPRC Life Wheel™ + 12 Components of Ecological Health

 Responding to the recession while deciding to focus on core strengths and areas of greatest need, GPRC completed a programmatic restructuring in 2009.
 Henceforth, all GPRC ecological work is to be done through our two social work programs, Plains Youth InterACTION (PYIA) and Restoration Not Incarceration (RNI) and is dedicating itself solely to the Southern Plains.

-“Great Plains Restoration Council helps damaged young people heal themselves through healing our damaged native prairies and plains.
+“Great Plains Restoration Council helps damaged young people heal themselves through healing our endangered native prairies and plains.

 GPRC’s Ecological Health approach looks at improving the health of three interlocking social ‘ecosystems’: